woossi0/suite/docs/usermanual/source/dataadmin/pgGettingStarted/shp2pgsql.rst

 Run this batch file to load all the selected shapefiles into the database.

-.. note:: If you are running the Boundless Suite virtual machine on Windows, connect to the virtual machine and follow the Bash instructions.
+.. note:: If you are running the Boundless Server virtual machine on Windows, connect to the virtual machine and follow the Bash instructions.

 Bash
 ~~~~